Kumoko8/SQL-Employee-Database/README.md

   ## Contributing <a name="contributing"></a>

+ I am currently in the process of adding a front-end to this CLI application with Python/Django.
 Please contact me if you would like to contribute to this project!
 Thank you.

   ## Tests <a name="tests"></a>